 The governance framework comprises the systems and processes, and culture and values, by which the authority is directed and controlled and its activities through which it accounts to, engages with, and leads the community.
 It enables the authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost-effective services.

-In May 2019, the Council moved to a committee system model of governance.
-This involved the Council making the majority of its decisions through one of its five Committees.
+The Council operates under a committee system model of governance.
+This involves the Council making the majority of its decisions through one of its five Committees.
 These Committees cover each of the Council's main service areas.
 In addition to the Committees, the Full Council which consists of all 54 Councillors is responsible for setting and approving the budget and policy framework for the Council year to year.